 As an essential part of a graduate education, ESU provides excellent research opportunities and resources.

-ESU currently offers 22 graduate degree programs and a doctoral program which confers an Ed.D. in Educational Leadership and Administration (ALS).
+ESU currently offers 20 master's programs and 1 doctoral program which confers an Ed.D. in Educational Leadership and Administration (ALS).
 All of these programs offer post-secondary educational opportunities for research and professional development.

 Our graduate students — pursuing degrees ranging from the arts to education to nursing — have access to information, technology and experiences that enhance their education while allowing them to delve deeper into their desired career path.